 4 Programme evaluation, curriculum development and quality assurance 4.1 Monitoring mechanisms must be in place to confirm a student's understanding of institutional policies and procedures.
 4.2 Student feedback, responses to feedback and action plans should be clearly documented (including module evaluation and National Student Survey data) 4.3 A Staff/Student Liaison Committee (or equivalent) must meet regularly to inform the ongoing design, development, delivery and content of the programme.
 4.4 An Employer Liaison Group / Committee (comprising employers, practitioners and service users) must meet regularly to inform the design and delivery of the programme.
 4.5 Internal annual monitoring reports (AMRs) and/or similar quality assurance documents must evidence regular and effective monitoring, evaluation and clear action-planning.
 4.6 External examiners must be appropriately qualified and experienced and from another IBMS-accredited programme (in the case of programmes with integrated placements, the external examiner should also be an HCPC registered biomedical scientist).
-4.7 All external examiner reports, responses and action plans for the previous 5 year period of accreditation must be provided.
+4.7 Example external examiner reports, responses and action plans for similar programmes from the previous three year period must be provided to demonstrate quality assurance and enhancement processes.
 4.8 The university may offer the opportunity to complete an additional credit bearing year that does not contribute directly to the required taught curriculum of the accredited degree (for example studying internationally, learning a different language or an unrelated subject area).
 Due diligence around securing these opportunities, ensuring their suitability and liaising with the provider are still a requirement of accreditation.
 NOTE: An international exchange programme cannot be used to replace any part of the accredited degree.